Botanical And Natural Dyes

 SEO description of the image

 Tyrian Purple — one of the rarest pigments in human history.
 Made from thousands of tiny Murex sea snails, each drop of colour took immense labour, time, and sacrifice.
 This deep violet-red was once more valuable than gold, worn only by emperors and elites.
+Photo Credit: Mohammed Ghassen Nouira (via AW).

-It was coaxed from roots, leaves, bark, minerals, and even insects — each hue carrying meaning, medicine, and story.
+Natural dyes were coaxed from roots, leaves, bark, minerals, and even insects — each hue carrying meaning, medicine, and story.
 Across the world, color was not decoration but status, ceremony, and power.

 One of the most prized colors in history was Tyrian Purple, extracted from the hypobranchial gland of the Murex brandaris sea snail that lives along the Mediterranean coast.